OpenNebula/docs/source/management_and_operations/backups/operations.rst

 **Note**: As any other schedule action you can plan for several backup operations, or add a pre-set backup schedule in the VM template.

+.. _vm_backups_scheduler:

 Reference: Scheduler Backup Attributes
 --------------------------------------------------------------------------------

-The schedule actions are in control of the scheduler.
-You can tune the number of concurrent backup operations with the following parameters in ``/etc/one/sched.conf``
+The schedule actions are in control of OpenNebula core.
+You can tune the number of concurrent backup operations with the following parameters in ``/etc/one/oned.conf``

 +----------------------+----------------------------------------------------------------------------------------------+
 | Attribute            | Description                                                                                  |